Frequently asked questions

 • I am getting divorced; does this have any impact on my pension?

 Your pension should be included in your financial settlement if you divorce or dissolve your civil partnership.
-You should notify Buck if you are divorcing at the earliest opportunity as they will need to provide the courts with prescribed information so that your pension can be taken into account as part of any financial settlement.
+You should notify Gallagher if you are divorcing at the earliest opportunity as they will need to provide the courts with prescribed information so that your pension can be taken into account as part of any financial settlement.

 • Can I transfer my retirement savings out of the Plan to another pension scheme?

 You are able to transfer all or part of your retirement savings in the Plan to another registered pension scheme (including to a new employer’s pension scheme where, for example, you have left the employment of Sky).
 If you’re still paying contributions, you can request a partial transfer (though there is a fee for doing so); otherwise you can only request a full transfer if you have left the Plan and stopped paying contributions.
-The amount transferred will reflect the investment value of your personal account in the Plan (or the relevant proportion of it if you are only partially transferring) as at the date of the transfer.
+The amount transferred will reflect the investment value of your individual account in the Plan (or the relevant proportion of it if you are only partially transferring) as at the date of the transfer.
 Please note that the transfer-out process is highly regulated to mitigate the risk of pension scams and to ensure that transfers are paid to the correct receiving schemes.
 Depending on the nature of the receiving scheme in each case, the regulations may require you to have a call with MoneyHelper before the transfer can proceed.
-As such, please be aware that the process to transfer-out can take several months, but the administrators at Buck will always endeavour to complete this process as quickly as possible.
+As such, please be aware that the process to transfer-out can take several months, but the administrators at Gallagher will always endeavour to complete this process as quickly as possible.
 Please help them by ensuring that the transfer-out paperwork is fully completed and submitted to them as early as possible.
 You are strongly encouraged to take independent financial advice when considering transferring-out.

 Close